trucomanx/pdsit-pkg/README.md

 ## Install

 ### In MATLAB or OCTAVE
-For install the library in MATLAB, unzip the pdsit-pkg.tar.gz bellow path
+For install the library in MATLAB, unzip the pdsit-pkg.zip bellow path

 	%USERPROFILE%\lib\octmat